jcomeauictx/kybyz/README.md

 `myemail@example.com` with your own, hopefully unique, username and your real email address.

+**ALSO NOTE** if these instructions do not work, revert to the same version as the README.
+You will be missing the latest functionality, but the steps have a better chance of working correctly.
+I don't test the installation often.

 1. Login as root
 2. `apt update`
 3. `apt upgrade`